 Carrera Counseling Services, PLLC in The Woodlands, TX is a reliable counseling center that welcomes everyone seeking personal or spiritual growth.
 We offer professional help in navigating various life transitions, including coping with anxiety, grief or overwhelming stress and dealing with trauma or post-traumatic stress disorder (PTSD).
 Browse through this page to learn more about our team.

-Priscilla Carrera is the owner of Carrera Counseling Services, PLLC and is a Licensed Professional Counselor who was born and raised in the Houston area.
-She then moved to Lubbock to obtain a Bachelor’s degree (BA) in Psychology from Texas Tech University.
-During her time in Lubbock, Priscilla worked with children and adolescents whose parents suffered from addictions and provided drug prevention education to community schools and juvenile detention programs.
-Priscilla then moved to New Jersey to obtain her Master’s degree (MA) and Education Specialist degree (EdS) from Seton Hall University.
+Priscilla is a Licensed Professional Counselor (LPC) and owner of Carrera Counseling Services, PLLC.
+She was born and raised in the Houston area but moved to Lubbock to obtain a Bachelor’s degree (BA) in Psychology from Texas Tech University.
+During her time in Lubbock, she worked with children and adolescents whose parents suffered from addictions and provided drug prevention education to community schools and juvenile detention programs.
+She then moved to New Jersey to obtain her Master’s degree (MA) and Education Specialist degree (EdS) from Seton Hall University.
 While in New Jersey, she gained experience working in a variety of settings that included a therapeutic nursery, an inpatient psychiatric unit, and a community mental health agency that provided outpatient counseling services and in-school services.
-Priscilla also gained valuable experience doing crisis work and case management with Rutgers Biomedical and Health Sciences (formerly known as the University of Medicine and Dentistry of New Jersey).
+She also gained valuable experience doing crisis work and case management with Rutgers Biomedical and Health Sciences (formerly known as the University of Medicine and Dentistry of New Jersey).

 Priscilla moved to Ft.
-Bragg, North Carolina in 2012 and she became an Employee Assistance Program counselor for the local hospital system.
+Bragg, North Carolina in 2012 and became an Employee Assistance Program counselor for the local hospital system.
 There, she worked with health care employees, such as nurses and paramedics, as they navigated through work-related stressors.
-After having two children, Priscilla chose to move to private practice, which would allow for a better work-life balance.
-While in private practice, Priscilla gained more experience with active duty military families and veterans, which led to her interest in working with trauma and post-traumatic stress disorder (PTSD).
+After having two children, she chose to move to private practice, which would allow for a better work-life balance.
+While in private practice in the Ft.
+Bragg area, she gained experience working with active duty military families and veterans, which led to her interest in working with trauma and post-traumatic stress disorder (PTSD).
+Priscilla is very passionate about helping people who have been negatively impacted by distressing events and she truly believes that, with a willingness to reflect on self and a desire to get better, healing can happen.

 Chris has more than 20 years of experience, knowledge, and wisdom as a licensed mental health provider, educator, and researcher.
 He has worked with a wide range of adult and adolescent clients, and has expertise with many client issues and therapy models.
 Research consistently demonstrates that the most important factor in the success of psychotherapy is the strength of relationship between the patient and the therapist.
 Chris will work to support an environment of mutual respect, trust, and honesty.
 It is his belief that therapy works best when there is openness, sincerity, and compassion.
 Chris practices from a trauma-informed care model that seeks to avoid exploitation or revictimization.